Phil Zuckerman: Secular studies program

-In 2011 he founded and currently chairs the first secular studies program.
+In 2011 he founded and currently chairs the secular studies program at Pitzer.
 When the secular studies program was announced, the Institute for the Study of Secularism in Society and Culture at Trinity College noted it was the first program to offer a degree in secular studies.
 The program lets students major in secular studies, including in a core course "Sociology of Secularity".
 The first student to graduate from Pitzer College with a degree in secular studies was the first student in the United States with such a major.

 Personal life

 Zuckerman lives in Claremont, California, with his wife and three children.